popbones/archfirst/java/examples/authentication-example/readme.txt

     http://localhost:8080/authentication-example

-Note that a session is created as soon as the browser accesses the site.
+Note that a session is created when the browser accesses the site.
+This is because we call request.getSession(true) in the BaseServlet.
-This has nothing to do with user authentication.
 The session lasts for the duration specified in web.xml (see <session-timeout>).

 At this point you can add attributes to the session using request parameters, e.g.